Logo

 Adults 18 and over: Positive medium

-By providing accurate soil information in a FAIR manner, farmers can enhance soil health through improved land management practices that result in better yields, profits, and economic returns.
+By providing accurate soil information in a FAIR manner, users can enhance soil health through improved land management practices that result in better yields, profits, and economic returns.

 The poor: Positive medium

-SIS provides low-middle-income farmers with affordable and actionable soil information to enhance productivity, soil health, and farm income.
+SIS provides users with affordable and actionable solutions to enhance productivity, soil health, and income.

 Under 18: No impact